Learning nuclear cross sections across the chart of nuclides with graph neural networks: Discussion

 Figure \ref{fig:latent_TSNE} shows the two-dimensional representation of this t-SNE embedding for both the VAE and INR encodings as obtained with the {\tt scikit-learn} implementation.
 Like Fig.~\ref{fig:latent_PCA}, the color of a point is the difference $N-Z$ of the neutron number $N$ and proton number $Z$ in the corresponding nucleus.
 In practice, t-SNE algorithms require setting a few hyperparameters, most notably one called ``perplexity'' $\perplex$ which can be interpreted as ``{\em a smooth measure of the effective number of neighbors}'' in the high-dimensional space \cite{maaten2008visualizing}.
-Although traditional implementations of t-SNE suggest values of the perplexity between 5 and 50, this is highly dependent on the dataset and its dimensionality.
-In our case, the dataset has 1936 points -- training nuclei represent 90\% of the whole TENDL dataset of 2151 nuclei -- and is encoded in a latent space of dimension $k=32$.
-We found that in order to converge the Kullback-Leibler loss $\mathcal{L}_{PQ}$, the perplexity parameter had to be significantly larger: figure \ref{fig:latent_TSNE} was obtained for $\perplex = 200$.
+Although traditional applications of t-SNE suggest values of the perplexity between 5 and 50, this is highly dependent on the dataset and its dimensionality.
+In our case, the dataset has 2090 points---training nuclei represent 97\% of the whole TENDL dataset of 2171 nuclei---and is encoded in a latent space of dimension $k=32$.
+We found that in order to converge the Kullback-Leibler loss $\mathcal{L}_{PQ}$, the perplexity parameter had to be significantly larger: Fig.~\ref{fig:latent_TSNE} was obtained for $\perplex = 200$.
 Note that the spatial arrangement of points and the variability scale in each latent dimension are very dependent on the value of $\perplex$.
-In particular, small values of $\perplex$ (corresponding to large values of $\mathcal{L}_{PQ}$) lead to a lot of clustering and more compact latent spaces.
+In particular, small values of $\perplex$ (corresponding to large values of $\mathcal{L}_{PQ}$) lead to excessive visible clustering while failing to converge the projection.

 To better analyze clustering structures, we used the {\tt scikit-learn} implementation of the spectral clustering algorithm to identify potential clusters of points directly in the VAE or INR dataset.
 Out of all available clustering techniques, spectral clustering and the DBScan algorithms are the naive best choices to identify clusters based on existing documentation and literature.
 However, calibrating the maximum distance between any two points to be considered in the neighborhood of each other in DBscan requires a deeper understanding of the latent space than we currently have.
 In contrast, spectral clustering does not involve any prior knowledge of the latent space.
 We first determined a rough estimate of the optimal number $\nclus$ of clusters based on the Silhouette method.
 In practice, we found $\nclus = 4$.
 Figure \ref{fig:latent_location} shows the position in the nuclear chart of each nucleus from the INR encoding training dataset, color-coded by the cluster the nucleus belongs to.
 The most striking feature of this plot is the fact that nuclei are organized in diagonal bands loosely following the valley of stability rather than along isotopic, isotonic or isobaric sequences.
 In addition, some of the clusters seem to be related to neutron magic numbers (but, interestingly, not proton magic numbers), especially $N=82$ and $N=126$.
 Both observations are quite robust.
 In Appendix \ref{app:TSNE}, we show that different clustering scenarios lead to similar qualitative results.